FerencziSamu/archive_bash_script/README.md

 # Welcome!

 This is an SSH-Backup script.
-You can create a backup for your system to another machine if the two machine is connected to each other.
+You can create a backup for your system to another machine if the two machine is connected to each other via SSH.

 # Usage: